-Green tea is generally good for you and is an antioxidant and works well for relief of sinus pressure.
+Green tea is, generally, good for you, it's an antioxidant, and works well for relief of sinus pressure.
 The teas generally used for colds are also helpful, like peppermint tea and tea with lemon grass.

 One of my favorites, as an all-around good tonic to make me feel good, is hot water with honey and cinnamon.
 I've found it to do wonders for breathing and energy, so, consequently, relieves a sinus headache.
 Honey has many nutrients in it that are good for battling various ailments and cinnamon seems to have properties that help breathing and circulation.

 A solution of salt water flushed through the nasal passages is effective for treating sinus problems.
 You use about a half or quarter teaspoon of salt mixed into about a half cup of warm water.
 You get a little bit of the solution, like about half teaspoon, in the cup of your hand and sniff it up your nose; then you let it drain down through the back roof of your mouth so that it can go through the nasal passage and drain into and out of your mouth.
 Might seem a bit weird if you haven't done it but it's good practice anyway if you have sinus and allergy problems.
 It's a good way to keep the nasal passages clear and clean.